Petit Fours

 glazing petit fours.

 • Freeze the cake slices before coating them with icing.
-This helps the icing firm up easier and quicker.
+Not 100% necessary, but I found doing this helps the icing firm up quickly.

 Storage instructions

 To store.
-Place the cakes in a shallow container and keep them at room temperature for three days or refrigerate it for up to seven days.
+Place the cakes in a shallow container and keep them at room temperature for 3 days, or refrigerate for up to 7 days.

 To freeze.
 Leftovers can be stored in the freezer in an airtight container for up to 6 months.